Prathamesh-Kulkarni01/potoba-38/README.ai.md

 *   **Primary Schema/Type**: `Order` / `ClientOrder` (from `src/types/index.ts`)
 *   **CRUD Logic**: `src/lib/firebase/orders.ts` (functions like `createOrder`, `getOrder`, `updateOrder`, `cancelOrder`, `getOrdersByRestaurant`, `getOrdersByTable`, dashboard-specific summaries)
 *   **Utility Path Function**: `getOrdersCollectionPath(restaurantId)` in `src/lib/firebase/utils.ts`
+*   **Key Feature - `items` array**:
+    *   The `items` field within an `Order` document is an array of `OrderItem` objects.
+    *   **Each `OrderItem` has its own `status`, `uniqueId`, `notes`, and `instructions` fields.** This allows for granular tracking and management of individual items within a single order.
+    *   `uniqueId`: A client-generated unique identifier for each line item instance, crucial for updating specific items (e.g., if "Coke x 2" is one line, and "Coke x 1, no ice" is another, they have different uniqueIds even if the menuItemId is the same).
+    *   `status`: Can be 'pending', 'sent_to_kitchen', 'preparing', 'ready_for_pickup', 'served', 'cancelled'.
+    *   `notes`: Internal staff notes about the item.
+    *   `instructions`: Customer-provided special instructions for the item.
+    *   The overall `Order` status (e.g., 'pending_kitchen', 'completed') is often derived from or influenced by the collective statuses of its `OrderItem`s.

 ### 5. Tables Collection